Make of the Month Competition | Terms and Conditions

 - Hobbycraft will convene an independent judging panel (‘the Judges’) to select one winning entry per category that in their view is the most deserving of the Competition Prize.

 - Hobbycraft reserves the right to use the Entrant’s entry to market the Competition or showcase the work of Hobbycraft.
-This includes but is not limited to website, email, press, printed materials.
+This includes but is not limited to website, email, press, social media, and printed materials.
 Hobbycraft reserves the right to contact entrants to the competition for general marketing purposes using the contact details provided.

 - Any entrant who does not wish to receive marketing information from Hobbycraft should tick the relevant box on the entry form.